katalyst/tables/README.md

 <% end %>
 ```

-In the context of the block you have access the cell builder if you simply
+In the context of the block you have access the cell component if you simply
 want to extend the default behaviour:

 ```erb